Affair in Havana

 Affair in Havana is a 1957 American film noir crime film directed by László Benedek and written by Maurice Zimm.
 It stars Raymond Burr and John Cassavetes.

 The film is about a piano player who falls in love with a crippled man's wife.

 Plot

 Mallabee is a millionaire sugar-cane grower in Cuba who blames his wife, Lorna, for an accident that has left him in a wheelchair.

 Lorna has been having an affair with Nick, a piano player in a Havana nightclub.
 Mallabee secretly is aware of this affair, having hired a private investigator to follow his wife.

 The twisted mind of Mallabee has come up with a scheme in which Lorna kills him.
 She won't do it, but a trusted servant, Valdes, does cause his death by drowning.
 However, the relationship between Nick and Lorna comes to an unhappy end.

 Production

-The film was called The Fever Tree and started filming 6 August 1956.
+The film started as an original screenplay The Passionate Prisoner by British writer Janet Green.
+Green was borrowed from England's Rank Organisation.
+The film was meant to be the first in a series of English-language movies shot in Cuba by Dudley Pictures over five years.
+To finance these movies, Dudley had an agreement with the Agricultural and Industrial Development Bank of Cuba (BANFAIC) which set up a $1,000,000 revolving fund.
+The next film was to be Location Havana.
+Carl Dudley was head of Dudley Pictures while Dick Goldstone was the producer.
+The film was rewritten and retitled The Fever Tree.

+Filming started in Havana on 6 August 1956.
+It was the fourth American film shot in Cuba that year, the others being The Sharkfighters, The Big Boodle and The Old Man and the Sea.
+The film was shot in and around Havana and the resort town of Varadero.
+Locations included beach at Varadero, roof garden of the Ambos Mundos Hotel, Jose Marti International Airport and Cathedral Plaza in Havana.
+Burr made the film just prior to shooting the pilot for Perry Mason.

+The title was changed to Affair in Havana in July 1957.

+Reception

+Variety wrote the film "relies on the beauties of Cuba and the charm of Afro-Cuban music to take it out of the just-so class."
+John Cassavetes was paid $25,000 to appear in the movie; he also insisted the script be rewritten and was accompanied on set by Burton Lane, even though the other writer Maurice Zimm was also on location.